-Insomnia is a hell beast in itself, but the side effects of insomnia can be so much worse than not sleeping.
-It’s nearly impossible to live a normal life.
+Insomnia is truly an awful thing to experience, but the side effects of insomnia can be so much worse than not sleeping.
+If it gets bad enough, it becomes nearly impossible to live a normal life.

 The physical pain and the mental torture can (and usually does) happen to anyone with insomnia, and it can get worse the longer you have it.
 The reason for this is when you sleep, your body is repairing itself for the next day.
 Of course, when you don’t sleep, it’s not doing that.

 I’m not asking you to feel sorry for yourself.
 But I do want you to have some facts in your back pocket so when someone whines about having a single sleepless night like it’s the same thing, you can throw some facts in their face.

 Without further ado:

 The physical to the mental side effects of insomnia.